MoonPoet/xaprb-src/content/blog/2008/what-its-like-to-write-a-technical-book-continued.md

 * `whether`
     I found quite a few places where the phrase "whether or not" was used.
 This can be shortened: "to see whether or not the disk is the problem" can become "to see whether the disk is the problem."
 But better yet, the phrase often glues together poorly written phrases into an awkward sentence, just as "in order to" does.
 Can "whether" be replaced by "if?"
 Or does the sentence or paragraph just need to be reworked completely?
 * `allow`
     This word can usually be replaced by "let."
 "The remaining settings allow MySQL to allocate more RAM" can become "The remaining settings let MySQL allocate more RAM."
 Occasionally, it is part of a larger phrase or thought needs to be shortened and clarified.
-"When nobody is writing, readers obtain read locks that allow other readers to do the same" became "When nobody is writing, readers can obtain read locks, which don't conflict with other read locks."</p>
+"When nobody is writing, readers obtain read locks that allow other readers to do the same" became "When nobody is writing, readers can obtain read locks, which don't conflict with other read locks."
 * `ensure`
     I found that this word is often subtly misused.
 It really means "guarantee" but is often used as "double-check" or "make sure."
 I don't want to be too dogmatic about this word: its usage in modern English is complex ([see the usage note on assure here](http://dictionary.reference.com/browse/assure); that in itself might be a reason to avoid it).
 But I found many places where I wanted to remove it in favor of an explicit instruction that tells the reader to take action.
 "Ensure" as an instruction is kind of a politically correct way to tell someone to do something, and I'm not afraid to just tell you to do it if I think you need to.
 I don't want you to miss my meaning.
 * `only`